Was Jesus Found Alive on a Sabbath Day? (John 20:1)

 Conclusion

-When basic Greek grammar and Hebrew usage are considered, it is clear that in John 20:1, the Greek phrase mia tōn sabbatōn is the equivalent of the Hebrew phrase eḥāḏ bǝšabbāṯ—an idiom for the first day of the week (cf. Matt.
+When basic concepts of Hebrew and Greek are considered, it is clear that in John 20:1, the Greek phrase mia tōn sabbatōn is the equivalent of the Hebrew phrase eḥāḏ bǝšabbāṯ—an idiom for the first day of the week (cf. Matt.
 28:1; Mark 16:2; Luke 24:1).

 However, these important considerations are not provided in most interlinear Bible translations.
 This results in unfortunate misunderstandings when people assume that the biblical languages work in the same way as the language that they speak.